YahyaMohamedBakr/zid-test/readme.md

 * $has_fields
 * $is_draft

-Of course not all variables are required but names in Arabic and English and price sure required for example.
+While not all variables are required, the product name in Arabic and English, as well as the price, are essential.

-after that I use authentication with two variables are :
+Authentication is implemented using two variables:

 * $store_id.
 * $manager_token

-if authentication is right and the required variables are right the product will create.
+If the authentication is successful and the required variables are correct, the product will be created.

 #### 2- Getting a List of Newly Added Products from Merchants in Zid:

-in this part i use the flowing endpoint
+For this part, I utilize the following endpoint:

     https://api.zid.sa/v1/products/?page_size=".$page_size."&page=".$page_num."&attribute_values=".$att_values

-as you see this URL contains 3 query parameters if I send request with those parameters and add it to the store id header I can see the response with products.
+As you can see, this URL contains three query parameters.
+By sending a request with these parameters and including the store ID in the header, I can retrieve the response with the products.

-the parameters are used:
+The utilized parameters are:

 * $page_size
 * $page_num
 * $att_values

-the header variable only :
+The header variable used is:

 * $store_id

-the only varible reuqire is $store_id, other varible is optinal
+Only the $store_id variable is required, while the others are optional.

-    notes:
+    Notes:
-    It might be a good idea to add  authentication so that no one but the store the owner can tamper with the requests
+    It is recommended to implement authentication to ensure that only the store owner can modify the requests.

 #### 3: Adding a New Coupon with a 10% Discount for a Custom Product

-I use this flowing endpoint in this part
+For this part, I utilize the following endpoint:

     https://api.zid.sa/v1/managers/store/coupons/add

-and use 12 variables in posted body :
+In the request body, I use 12 variables:

 * $coupon_name
 * $coupon_code